What is PMS?

-So what is PMS exactly?
-Well, premenstrual syndrome – also known as premenstrual tension (PMT) – is caused by the hormonal changes that take place during your menstrual cycle.
+Well, PMS just means premenstrual syndrome – or it is sometimes also known as premenstrual tension (PMT).
+It is caused by the hormonal changes that take place during your menstrual cycle.
 PMS covers a whole range of symptoms and feelings that you may get.
 And they can be mild or, in some cases, pretty major.
 These include sore breasts, bloating and fatigue.
 Some women also get headaches, an upset stomach and trouble sleeping.
 Your emotions can be affected too, so you may feel more moody, sad, irritable or even tearful.

 You most certainly can conceive when you’re premenstrual.
-Don’t confuse PMS with your actual period.
+You actually can get pregnant at any point during your cycle.